openlawnz/openlawnz-research/README.md

 - Node & NPM

-Make a `.env` file in the root directory, with the variables in `.env.sample`.
-Adjust the users and roles if you want to.
+Make a `.env` file in the root directory, with the variables in `.env.sample` so that it would be easy for you.
+Adjust the users and roles if you want to give to anyone.

 > If you are just interested in doing front-end work you don't need to configure anything else.